wtavi00/mcp_server/README.md

 24. Get all corporate actions for SPY including dividends, splits, and any mergers in the past year.
 25. What are the upcoming corporate actions scheduled for SPY in the next 6 months?

+### Historical & Real-time Data
+26. Show me AAPL's daily price history for the last 5 trading days.
+27. What was the closing price of TSLA yesterday?
+28. Get the latest bar for GOOGL.
+29. What was the latest trade price for NVDA?
+30. Show me the most recent quote for MSFT.
+31. Retrieve the last 100 trades for AMD.
+32. Show me 1-minute bars for AMZN from the last 2 hours.
+33. Get 5-minute intraday bars for TSLA from last Tuesday through last Friday.
+34. Get a comprehensive stock snapshot for AAPL showing latest quote, trade, minute bar, daily bar, and previous daily bar all in one view.
+35. Compare market snapshots for TSLA, NVDA, and MSFT to analyze their current bid/ask spreads, latest trade prices, and daily performance.

+### Orders
+36. Show me all my open and filled orders from this week.
+37. What orders do I have for AAPL?
+38. List all limit orders I placed in the past 3 days.
+39. Filter all orders by status: filled.
+40. Get me the order history for yesterday.

+### Watchlists
+> At this moment, you can only view and update trading watchlists created via Alpaca’s Trading API through the API itself
+41. Create a new watchlist called "Tech Stocks" with AAPL, MSFT, and NVDA.
+42. Update my "Tech Stocks" watchlist to include TSLA and AMZN.
+43. What stocks are in my "Dividend Picks" watchlist?
+44. Remove META from my "Growth Portfolio" watchlist.
+45. List all my existing watchlists.

+### Asset Information
+46. Search for details about the asset 'AAPL'.
+47. Show me the top 5 tradable crypto assets by trading volume.
+48. Filter assets with status 'active' for tech stocks.

+### Combined Scenarios
+49. Get today's market clock and show me my buying power before placing a limit buy order for TSLA at $340.
+50. Place a bull call spread with SPY July 3rd options: buy one 5% above and sell one 3% below the current SPY price.